 You don’t need to be engaged in a bodybuilding program to benefit from these healthy meals.
 The majority of these meals will also work well for everyone in the household.

-What I Like About the Anabolic Cooking Cookbook
+What I Like About Dave’s Nutrition Program

 For bodybuilding, many nutrition experts suggest you eat many small, frequent meals throughout the day, rather than just 2-3 meals.
 This is done so as to speed up your metabolism.
 Well, how exactly do you do this?
-As a practical matter, Anabolic Cooking is very effective.
-You can create your own nutrition plan, since Anabolic Cooking guides you in making decisions on which foods are best for muscle building with or without fat loss, and how to make a delicious, enticing meal out of these foods.
+As a practical matter, Muscle Cooking is very effective.
+You can create your own nutrition plan, since the Muscle Cooking guides you in making decisions on which foods are best for muscle building with or without fat loss, and how to make a delicious, enticing meal out of these foods.

 The cookbook is very well written, and has well organized sections for breakfast, chicken & poultry, beef, seafood, salads, soups, and snacks.
-If – and I emphasize if – you have the commitment to embark on a bodybuilding program which may last several weeks at a minimum, the Anabolic Cooking Cookbook is for you.
+If – and I emphasize if – you have the commitment to embark on a bodybuilding program which may last several weeks at a minimum, the Cookbook is for you.
 The major premise of this program ties in with recent research findings that prove nutrition is paramount to an effective bodybuilding effort.
 One cannot just focus on hours of bodybuilding with expensive gym equipment, and neglect nutrition.
-So, given this background, Dave Ruel has provided a practical, useful anabolic cookbook to complement bodybuilding efforts.
+So, given this background, Dave Ruel has provided a practical, useful cookbook to complement bodybuilding efforts.
 The recipes are simple to prepare, not time-consuming, yet they act in an anabolic fashion.
 Just because many of the recipes are simple and easy, does not mean they are ineffective.
 Dave has accomplished his goal of creating a “bodybuilder’s cookbook.”

 The author never calls out the need to use these recipes for any prolonged period, which is key to implementing a successful bodybuilding program.
 Although a meal planner with nutrition data is provided, some indication of the need for a somewhat lengthy program, and smart timing of meals, is not mentioned.